 Generally, Java compilers are run and pointed to a programmer’s code in a text file to produce a class file for use by the Java virtual machine (JVM) on different platforms.
 Jikes, for example, is an open source compiler that works in this way.

-A JIT (just in time) Java compiler comes along with the Java VM.
+A just-in-time (JIT) compiler comes along with the Java VM.
 Its use is optional, and it is run on the platform-independent code.
 The JIT compiler then translates the code into the machine code for different hardware so that it is optimized for different architectures.
 Once the code has been (re-)compiled by the JIT compiler, it will usually run more quickly than the Java code that can only be executed one instruction at a time.